Constructing the determinant sphere using a Tate twist: Continuous actions and their homotopy fixed points

 As is perhaps apparent from the introduction, we will assume our readership has access to the standard framework of $\Kn$-local homotopy theory.
 The usual source for an in-depth study of the technicalities is Hovey and Strickland \cite{hovstrmemoir} and basic introductions can be found in almost any paper on chromatic homotopy theory.
 We were especially thorough in \cite[\S 2]{BGH}.

 Less familiar is the analysis of point-set properties of the action of Morava stabilizer group $\GG$ on the spectrum $\E$.
 We will need to use an explicit construction of the homotopy fixed points.
 For our purposes the original definition by Devinatz and Hopkins~\cite{DH} will do.
-The reader interested in extensions and variations of the original notion may want to consult the work of Davis and collaborators, notably Behrens and Quick, e.g., \cite{behrensquick, quick2, davisquick}.
+The reader interested in extensions and variations of the original notion may want to consult work such as Behrens--Davis \cite{behrensquick}, Davis--Quick \cite{davisquick} and Quick \cite{quick2}.

 We will also not access the full power and structure of equivariant stable homotopy theory.
 Our $G$-spectra will simply be $G$-objects in some suitable category of spectra; when $G$ is profinite, we will also use a simple notion of continuity (see \cref{def:cont-g-spec}).